POS-IOS-I-OBEBOS/-8/README.md

 FSRAR service to respond and returns the date of the last change, the current status and the owner of the invoice.
 Certificate verification is disabled when contacting this site to avoid SSL errors.
+The response parsing has been improved so these fields correctly appear unless the site returns no data.